Our instructors are experienced, creative, and enthusiastic professionals.

 Have a suggestion for a teacher or a new class for the Art Guild?

 Ramona Agro graduated from The School of the Museum of Fine Arts in Boston and also received a Bachelor of Fine Arts degree from Tufts University..
 She has been teaching art to children, teens and adults for 28 years.
-Her works in acrylic and oils have been exhibited throughout the Boston area, Cape Cod, Connecticut, and the Midwest.
+Her works in acrylic and oils have been exhibited throughout the Boston area, Cape Cod, and Connecticut.

 Dianne Gorrick has a Bachelor of Fine Arts degree from Purdue University, and a Master of Studio Arts degree from Wesleyan University.
 An instructor with over 30 years of experience, she exhibits her work extensively in New England.
 Ms Gorrick is an Elected Artist at the Mystic Art Center and the Essex Art Association.
 She is a member of the CT Plein Air Painters Society and Lyme Art Association. www.artid.com/diannegorrick

-Sandra Gustafson currently lives in Glastonbury with her husband and two children and teaches art full time at Glastonbury High School.
+Sandra Gustafson currently lives in Glastonbury with her husband and three children and teaches art full time at Glastonbury High School.
 Her background includes teaching children from K-12 and curriculum development.
-She is currently working on her Masters in Portraiture.
+She is currently completing her Masters in Portraiture.

 Kristen Walsh has been involved in creative things her whole life.
 She has been exploring fiber for many years – first knitting, then spinning and finally felting.Kristen has been earning attention for her felting, winning prizes at the Old Saybrook Arts Show, Marlborough Arts Center and Glastonbury Arts Show in Connecticut, selected as a Best in Show finalist at the Neptune Festival in Virginia Beach, Virginia and having work selected for publication in Fiber Arts magazine and Cloth, Paper, Scissors magazine.
 Kristen also enjoys teaching and finds great satisfaction in helping people who might not think they are creative find the creative spark that she believes lives in all of us.
 She has taught out of her home, at art centers and galleries, schools, senior centers, fiber festivals and shops.
 Most recently she was selected to teach at the New York Sheep and Wool festival – one of the largest in the country.